-The lens on automatic buttonhole foot 3A automatically registers the length of the buttonhole for exact duplication.
+The lens on Buttonhole foot with slide no. 3A automatically registers the length of the buttonhole for exact duplication.

 the active step blinks on the screen

 When any automatic buttonhole is selected, presser foot no. 3 is indicated on the screen.